 The outcome of the investigation will be reviewed at management level, and corrective steps implemented, where appropriate, to ensure as much as is possible that a recurrence is prevented.

 Contact - Our data protection lead may be contacted in relation to any queries or concerns or you have regarding your Personal Data or if you wish to exercise any of your rights.
-Please contact Richard Mullan at email@example.com or by calling 0141 648 8520.
+Please contact Emma Ibell email@example.com by calling 0141 648 8520.

 To request a copy of our Data Processing Agreement click here